How to Choose the Best Sunscreen for Your Skin Type

 This means the product protects from both UVA and UVB rays.

-• UVA: Premature aging, wrinkles, sagging
+• UVA: Visible aging, wrinkles, sagging

-• UVB: Sunburn, redness, DNA damage
+• UVB: Sunburn, redness, sun impacts

 2. SPF (Sun Protection Factor)